aayes89/Kinect4RPi/README.md

 Ends:
 - check if `/dev/video0` exists and then enter `sudo node run.js`
-- go to http://ip_raspberry_host:443/ then enter the "password" to access the page where the Kinect real-time transmission is shown.
+- go to http://ip_raspberry_host:443/ then enter the "user" and "password" to access the page where the Kinect real-time transmission is shown.
+- to get access to the bd just type http://ip_raspberry_host:443/configs
-- go to http://ip_raspberry_host:443/capture?type={image|video} if you want one of the behaviors only
+- go to http://ip_raspberry_host:443/capture?type={image|video} if you want one of the behaviors (Test only, but not necessary)

+# Achievements
+* Allows you to view images from the Kinect camera in a web browser.
+* implements a security system to prevent unwanted access.
+* Allow CRUD operations on local Sqlite3 database.

+# TODO
+* Capture and stream audio from the Kinect's microphone to a web browser.
+* Send audio from the web browser to the speaker connected to a Raspberry or a PC.
+* Improve the security system.
+* Improve user interface.
+* Organize the structure of this project to comply with current programming models.

 # How does it work

 Generate a JPG image with fswebcam and post it to the URL.